 PHIL 2307.
 Introduction to Social and Political Philosophy.
-(3-3-0)
+(3-3-0) This course does not fulfill a core curriculum requirement for the AA degree.

 A study of major issues in social and political theory and/or the work of major philosophical figures in this area.